gocardless/gocardless-legacy-ruby/README.md

     client.payment(10)      # => <GoCardless::Payment ...>

+## Creating new Subscriptions, Pre Authorizations and One-Off Payments

+To set up new subscriptions, pre-authorizations and one-off payments between a user and merchant account, you need to send the user to the GoCardless site to approve it.
+This is broadly similar to how you link merchant accounts with your app, the principal difference being that you don't get an access token at the end of it.

+You may set the value certain fields in the authorization form, for example the amount and frequency of a subscription.
+This data should be POSTed to the appropriate endpoint.

+{GoCardless::Client client} object

 ## Creating and modifying bills

 The GoCardless API may also be used to create and modify bills.
 Bills must be